AUMSA/2020-MSA-content/AI & Advanced Analytics/README.md

 ## Project
 To consolidate your learning from this bootcamp we suggest completing a projects.
-Apart form learning purposes you can also share this project in your CV/resume and might be useful in your future job search.
+Apart form learning purposes, you can also share this project in your CV/resume and it might be useful in your future job search.
 The projects are also mandatory and part of this bootcamp's assessment.
 You must complete the project with the following guidelines:
 - You have to upload and maintain a GitHub repo for your project
 - Your project must not have only one commit.
-We need to check commit history to ensure validity project
+We need to check commit history to ensure the validity of the project
 - If it's a code file, it must have comments to explain the major steps in your code
 - Add a README.md file explaining your project idea.